Alfresco/docs-alfresco/transform-service/latest/install/index.md

 10. Ensure that the environment is up and running:

-    1.Check the logs for Content Services startup.
+    1. Check the logs for Content Services startup.

-    2.Monitor ActiveMQ by accessing the Web Console, e.g. `http://localhost:8161/admin/`.
+    2. Monitor ActiveMQ by accessing the Web Console, e.g. `http://localhost:8161/admin/`.

-    3.Temporarily enable `TransformDebug` in the repository if you want to see detailed debug log entries.
+    3. Temporarily enable `TransformDebug` in the repository if you want to see detailed debug log entries.

-    4.Navigate to Digital Workspace or Share, and upload a file (such as a `.jpg`, `.png`, `.docx` etc.).
+    4. Navigate to Digital Workspace or Share, and upload a file (such as a `.jpg`, `.png`, `.docx` etc.).

-* Check the logs to see the metadata and work performed for the uploaded file.
+    5. Check the logs to see the metadata and work performed for the uploaded file.
 These should be available in the Spring Boot apps:

         * `alfresco-transform-router`
         * `alfresco-transform-core-aio`

 Files should also be available in the specified path for the `alfresco-shared-file-store`.
 However, these files will only temporarily appear in the Shared File Store until explicitly deleted by the repository and/or expired and cleaned up.